Webflow sync, pageviews & more.

 1. Structure Your Elements

-• Select the Child Element.
+• Select the child element.

 3. Create the Hover Interaction

-• Select the Parent Container.
+• Select the parent container.

-• Open the Interactions panel (lightning icon).
+• Go to the Interactions panel (lightning bolt icon).

-4. Define “Show” Animation on Hover In
+4. Add Child Element Animation on Hover In

-5. Define “Hide” Animation on Hover Out
+5. Add Hover Out Animation

-6. Preview and Adjust
+6. Preview and Fine-Tune

 Summary